VaishnaviGopal/HighROI/README.md

 - IBM Cloud Provider for Terraform
 - IBM Cloud VSI using RedHat OpenShift
-- IBM Cloud Kubernetes
 - IBM HTTPd server
-- GoLang
 - Python and Flask app
 - IBM GPFS (Spectrum Scale) service

 ## How does this impact client/business?
-- High time to value add to our financial customer and to our IBM Sterling B2B Integrator solution team.
+- High time to value add to our financial customer and IBM solution team, for example, can be used in FS Cloud regulations and by other financial customers.
-- This product is currently used by more than 30000 customers, first highest clients in US and second higher clients in Japan.

 ### Github Repository for Solution

 Solution Git: https://github.com/VaishnaviGopal/HighROI